-If you have bad credit, your options for getting a credit card will be limited, and you will most likely not be able to get the perks associated with premium credit cards, like low interest rates, high credit limits, and rewards.
-Credit cards for poor credit may also have annual or even monthly fees.
+If you have bad credit, your options for getting a credit card will be limited, and you will most likely not be able to get the perks associated with premium credit cards, such as low interest rates, high credit limits, and rewards.
+Credit cards for poor credit may also come with annual or even monthly fees.

 Subprime credit cards often require you to make a deposit with the lender as collateral.
 These cards are known as secured credit cards since they are secured by your deposit, which the lender can keep if you fail to make payments on the card.
-Sometimes, the lender may be willing to switch you to an unsecured card after a period of on-time payments.
+Sometimes, the lender may be willing to switch you to an unsecured card after you have shown a history of consistent on-time payments.

 As we’ve seen with loans for bad credit, credit cards for bad credit, both secured and unsecured, will likely have high interest rates, sometimes as high as 30% or more.

-Having bad credit is expensive.
-It makes getting any kind of credit more difficult and more costly, because bad credit lenders tack on high interest rates and fees to compensate for the higher financial risk of poor credit loans.
+Having a bad credit score is expensive.
+It makes getting any kind of credit more difficult and more costly because bad credit lenders tack on high interest rates and fees to compensate for the higher financial risk of poor credit loans.

 Improving bad credit takes time and patience.
 While credit repair companies may claim to have tactics that can boost your credit fast, the reality is that these tactics are usually limited to removing inaccurate information from your credit report.
 If you remove everything from your credit report, what are you left with?

-The best way to fix bad credit is to rebuild it with positive credit history over time.
+The best way to fix bad credit, beyond correcting inaccuracies, is to rebuild it with more positive credit history over time.
 In other words, you need to add more positive accounts to your credit profile and keep them in good standing while they age.
-At certain age levels, these accounts should begin to boost your credit profile with all that positive payment history.
+At certain age levels, these accounts should begin to boost your credit profile with that positive payment history.

-Generally, though, building credit through opening new accounts can take at least two years to see much of a positive effect.
-The best way we have seen to bypass this period is by piggybacking on the good credit of others.
+Generally, though, building credit by opening new accounts can take at least two years to see much of a positive effect.
+The best way we have seen to bypass this two-year waiting period is by piggybacking on the good credit of others.